The Best Gym Workout Plan For Gaining Muscle

 It's possible to build muscle without paying attention to nutrition, but it's much more efficient to do so when you are properly fuelling muscle growth with your diet.

-If you are happy with your body fat and want to focus on building muscle, aim to eat in a slight calorie surplus (around 5-10% above your maintenance calories) and aim to get at least 1.4 grams of protein per kg of bodyweight, ideally through nutritious protein sources like lean meats, eggs, legumes, and dairy.
+If you are happy with your body fat and want to focus on building muscle, aim to eat in a slight calorie surplus (around 5-10% above your maintenance calories) and aim to get at least 1.4 grams of protein per kg of bodyweight, as recommended by the International Society of Sports Nutrition.
+Ideally, through nutritious protein sources like lean meats, eggs, legumes, and dairy.

 If you have a lot of excess fat stored and are trying to lose weight, you'll be pleased to know it's still possible to build muscle while in a calorie deficit.
 Protein is even more important when it comes to preserving and building muscle when dieting, as it helps to prevent your body from burning muscle instead of fat.

-While food is helpful in recovering from workouts and building muscle, they also play a part in fuelling your workouts.
+While food is helpful in recovering from workouts and building muscle, it also plays a key part in fuelling your workouts.
 Eating carbohydrates before your workout can boost your energy and ensure you can really deliver your best each workout.

 For more nutrition advice, nutritionist Adam has answered Q&As on what to eat to achieve your goals here.